Thinking of hiking the Appalachian trail?

 But all of the packs on this list are from good quality, reputable outdoor brands, so any of these packs will be a great choice.

-At the end of the day, for choosing your best thru-hike backpack 2019, it comes down to how much weight you’re willing to carry, how much you want to spend, and which pack fits your body shape the best.
+At the end of the day, for choosing your best thru-hike backpack for 2020, it comes down to how much weight you’re willing to carry, how much you want to spend, and which pack fits your body shape the best.

 I hope you’ve enjoyed reading through this list.